-Alabama History Day is the state affiliate contest of National History Day, a history competition that engages middle school and high school students in robust and creative historical research.
-Start researching for next year: March 3, 2023.
+Alabama History Day is the state contest of National History Day, a history competition that engages middle school and high school students in robust and creative historical research.
+Please join us for Alabama History Day ’25: March 21, 2025, at Troy University at Montgomery!

+Alabama History Day students learn how to conduct primary research and analyze sources.
+Then, they get creative.
 Students can present their findings as a Paper, Documentary, Website, Performance, or Exhibit.
-Students work individually or in groups of up to five.
-By participating in Alabama History Day, students become writers, filmmakers, web designers, playwrights and artists as they create unique contemporary expressions of history.
+In the process, students become writers, filmmakers, web designers, playwrights, and artists as they create unique contemporary expressions of history.

 Students compete in our state competition, traditionally held in March.
 Winning competitors are eligible to move on to National History Day in the nation’s capital each June.

 Interested in bringing a History Day teacher workshop or summer camp to your community?
-Call 205.558.3992 or email landerson@alabamahumanities.org.
+Contact Idrissa N. Snider, Ph.D., program coordinator: 205.558.3996 or [email protected].

 You may work solo or in groups of up to five students.
 Also, groups can be made up of students in different grade levels, as long as you are in the same division.